-A perfect foil for the silvery blues of Hostas or the feathery foliage of Astilbes, Ligularias' heart shaped leaves range from deep green, to bronze, to maroon, and from smooth edged, to toothed, to serrated.
+A perfect foil for the silvery blues of Hostas or the feathery foliage of Astilbes, Ligularias' heart shaped leaves range from deep green, bronze, or maroon, and from smooth edged, toothed, or serrated.
 Daisy shaped flowers, in hues of yellow not typical of most shade perennials, rise above the clumping foliage in mid to late summer.

 Ligularia was first classified by count Alexandre de Cassioni in the early 19th century; it was first categorized under the Compositae family, but has since been reclassified under the Asteraceae family.
 Ligularia is native to China, Taiwan and Japan, and in Japan the plant is known as Metakaraku, which means "sweet smelling roots".

-Hybrid Ligularia have been bred with both foliage (like the highly serrated leaves of L. 'Dragon's Breath') and flowers (like the golden spires of L. 'The Rocket' - shown here) in mind.
+Hybrid Ligularia have been bred with both foliage (like the serrated leaves of L. 'Osirius Cafe Noir') and flowers (like the golden spires of L. 'The Rocket' - shown here) in mind.

 Broad, glossy, dark chocolate leaves with the dark purple undersides make an extremely bold statement in the garden.
 In late summer, golden orange flowers are perched atop purplish-black stems for an altogether captivating composition.
 More sun tolerant than most Ligularia.
 3-4'H x 3-4'W.

 Deep yellow flowers (2"-4" across) appear in summer, rising above the leaves on thick stems.
 Tooth-edged foliage is just as beautiful in its own right; new leaves are purplish-red, while mature leaves have deep green tops and maroon undersides.
 2-3'H x 2-3'W.